Pakistan mosque suicide bomber kills 59, wounds over 150

 Pakistan, which is mostly Sunni Muslim, has seen a surge in militant attacks since November, when the Pakistani Taliban ended their cease-fire with government forces.

-Earlier this month, in another attack claimed by the Pakistani Taliban, a gunman shot and killed two intelligence officers, including the director of the counterterrorism wing of the country’s military-based spy agency Inter-Services Intelligence.
+Earlier this month, the Pakistani Taliban claimed one of its members shot and killed two intelligence officers, including the director of the counterterrorism wing of the country’s military-based spy agency Inter-Services Intelligence.
 Security officials said Monday the gunman was traced and killed in a shootout in the northwest near the Afghan border.

+The TTP is separate from but a close ally of the Afghan Taliban.
+The TTP has waged an insurgency in Pakistan in the past 15 years, seeking stricter enforcement of Islamic laws, the release of its members in government custody and a reduction in the Pakistani military presence in areas of Khyber Pakhtunkhwa province it has long used as its base.

 Monday's assault on a Sunni mosque inside the police facility was one of the deadliest attacks on security forces in recent years.